idekerlab/MutationProjector/README.md

 `/prediction_results/{your_dataset_name}/TransferLearning_predictions.txt`

-## Generating embeddings using the pre-trained MutationProjector
+## :gear: Generating embeddings using the pre-trained MutationProjector
 #### 1. Run the model in a GPU server by executing the following in the `/src` folder:
 ```bash
 python generate_embeddings.py